 Also seen in "Go Fish"; it's an unscripted episode released off schedule, and simply contains Jim ad-libbing a response to the cancelling of Fez 2, and is notably very calm, friendly and sans his Large Ham persona.

-Poe's Law: Apparently, some people didn't get that Jim Sterling's persona on the show is intentionally as abrasive and narcissistic as possible.
+Poe's Law: Apparently, some people didn't get that Jim Sterling's persona on the show is intentionally abrasive and narcissistic.
 So he decided to point it out as blatantly as possible without breaking character.

 In Mass Effect 3 And The Case For A Gay Shepard, he was alarmed at how often people thought, "If Bioware should start catering to everyone by catering to homosexuals, they need to represent pedophiles as well".
 To which Jim replied, "Pedophiles...FUCK...KIDS!".
 Twice.